NoiseCIEI/ThreeStation/doc/source/install.rst

 using either conda_ or pip_.

-After installing dependencies, or if you decide to use pip_ to install dependencies, run the follows will install `threestation` and missing dependencies:
+After installing dependencies, or if you decide to use pip_ to install dependencies, run the following will install `threestation` and missing dependencies:

 .. code-block:: shell